tendaiactivetutors-beep/Workforce-Management-and-Human-Resources-Analytics-Project/README.md

 ## Tools and Technologies

-•
-Python (Pandas, NumPy): Used for data generation, cleaning, transformation, and exploratory data analysis.
+*Python (Pandas, NumPy): Used for data generation, cleaning, transformation, and exploratory data analysis.

-•
-SQL (Conceptual): Applied for data querying, joining, and aggregation (demonstrating database interaction principles).
+*SQL (Conceptual): Applied for data querying, joining, and aggregation (demonstrating database interaction principles).

-•
-Power BI / Tableau (Conceptual): Intended for creating interactive dashboards and visualizations to present findings.
+*Power BI / Tableau (Conceptual): Intended for creating interactive dashboards and visualizations to present findings.

-Key Questions to be Answered
+*Key Questions to be Answered

-This analysis seeks to answer critical questions relevant to HR and operations:
+*This analysis seeks to answer critical questions relevant to HR and operations:

-•
-Attrition: What are the primary drivers of employee attrition?
+*Attrition: What are the primary drivers of employee attrition?
 Which employee segments have the highest attrition rates?
 Can we predict employees at high risk of leaving?

-•
-Performance: How do performance ratings vary across departments?
+*Performance: How do performance ratings vary across departments?
 Is there a correlation between training and performance?
 Which teams are high-performing?

-•
-Attendance & Leave: What are the absenteeism rates?
+*Attendance & Leave: What are the absenteeism rates?
 Are there specific periods or departments with high leave utilization?
 What is the average duration of different leave types?

-•
-Training: Which training courses are most effective?
+*Training: Which training courses are most effective?
 Is there a measurable impact of training on performance or retention?
 Are there training gaps?

-•
-Workforce Composition: What is the current distribution of employees by department, job title, and employment status?
+*Workforce Composition: What is the current distribution of employees by department, job title, and employment status?
 How has this changed over time?

-Repository Structure
+## Repository Structure

 •
 generate_hr_data.py: Python script used to generate the synthetic datasets.